sbg-tir/SBG-TIR-L4-VA/README.md

 -   ProductMetadata
 -   StandardMetadata

-Each product contains a custom set of `ProductMetadata` attributes, as listed in Table 8.
-The `StandardMetadata` attributes are consistent across products at each orbit/scene, as listed in Table 9.
+Each product contains a custom set of `ProductMetadata` attributes, as listed in Table 5.
+Information on the standard product metadata is included on the [SBG-TIR github landing page[](https://github.com/sbg-tir)

 | **Name** | **Type** |
 | --- | --- |
 | AncillaryInputPointer | string |